- -30- then and now (8/22/18)2

-The following photo caption is the original as published in the Feb.
+This picture was published in the Feb.
 28, 1961 issue of the Southeast Missourian.
-A previous caption included incorrect information.

 The story which follows was published three months earlier than the picture which G.D.
 Fronabarger took at the Chamber's annual meeting in 1961.